qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 ## Version 0.14.0 (2023-02-)

 ### Editor
-Multiple 'Find' etc results tabs in the 'Found' panel.
+Multiple 'Find' etc results pages in the 'Found' panel.

 Menu Edit -> Find references.

 Menu Edit -> Find implementations.

+Menu Edit -> Go to base.

 Highlights references of the symbol at the text cursor.